elliasc04/react-swipe-to-show/README.md

-> Zero-styled swipeable component using react-swipeable for gesture detection, allowing full customization and styling of swiping component and revealed content.
+> Zero-styled swipeable component using react-swipeable for gesture detection compatible with Next.js, allowing full customization and styling of swiping component and revealed content.